Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 # PyTorch container user instructions

+**BETA VERSION and there are still problems with some containers.**

 The PyTorch container is developed by AMD specifically for LUMI and contains the necessary parts to run PyTorch on LUMI, including the plugin needed for RCCL when doing distributed AI, and a suitable version of ROCm for the version of PyTorch.